Florida Theme Parks

 - Sky Tower – 400 foot observation tower ride.
 You can see all of Orlando from the top.

 There is something for everyone at SeaWorld Orlando including the little ones.
-The new Sesame Street Land is a very well themed “kids area” which has a number of rides an attracts that are perfect for children 10 and younger.
+Sesame Street Land is a very well themed “kids area” which has a number of rides an attracts that are perfect for children 10 and younger.
 Several of the Sesame Street themed rides and attractions include Abby’s Flower Tower, Bid Bird’s Twirl ‘N’ Whirl, Cooke Drop!, Slimey’s Slider and the Super Grover’s Box Car Derby.
 There is even a fantastic Sesame Street themed as well as “Storytime with Big Bird”.

 In addition to the amazing rides there area a number of fantastic shows and animal experiences which are what highlight the theme of Sea World as a hole.
 Here are some of the featured shows and experiences.